husnulhidayat/MQTTSecure-DigitalSignature/README.md

 [host]       : your host info
 [key]       : your AES key (Use 32 byte key length)
 ```
-- To open publisher
+- Open your publisher
 ```
 python3 publish.py
 ```
-- To open subscriber
+- Open your subscriber
 ```
 python3 subscribe.py
 ```